The AirBrush UI Kit

 Design system might not be a perfect solution for everyone, but I found it could be a lifesaver for the AirBrush team.
 So I started with some test bits from my side, applied them to a couple of our projects.
 When the component library idea was introduced to the team, the test components in our projects were being helpful already.
 The system saves us a huge amount of time and increased the efficiency significantly - for me, I'd say it doubled or even tripled my productivity.

-The team reached to a point that both me, the designer, and the dev team were so sick of copying and pasting things over and over again when we were to release a new retouch feature in the AirBrush app.
+The team reached to a point that both me, the designer, and the dev team grew so tired of copying and pasting things over and over again when we were to release a new retouch feature in the AirBrush app.
 And I was, and still am, a huge fan of design systems - I just like to organize things and streamline work processes to simplify repeated jobs and save brain power for more high level jobs, so I decided to make a design system.

 Here are the problems we had to solve: